 This can be seen in the many hand paintings and frescoes in caves, which were done by paleolithic women, and all of the artifacts of statues found of this time which show the great nurturing and procreative mother!
 Other civilizations like the Minoans that were relatively peaceful, were also very feminine, as can be seen by artifacts of full breasted women and on frescoes, and limited fortifications!

 I don’t think this ancient era of the ‘feminine’ was one in which women dominated or ruled, as men do today.
 I think it was a shared experience in which the feminine was highly revered for her wisdom and guidance, her knowledge of the earth, and her creative powers, and men were respected for their role as hunters, tool makers and protectors.
+Yet, even so, women have always been protectors, especially of home and their children!
 If we compare this to contemporary ancient traditional cultures like the aboriginal people of Australia; we come to realize that there is women’s business and men’s business, and each sex respects each others’ part and expression in the shared whole of the community.

 During the last 5000 years, the world has been predominantly patriarchal, primarily because of monotheism and a ‘male Godhead’ which can be ascribed historically to Moses and/or AkhnatenAmenhotep IV ( who may have been the same person according to Ahmen Osman in his book, Moses and Akhenaten:The Secret History of Egypt at the time of the Exodus).